 Provide the ability to belong to one or more independent zones for zone paging, program distribution, and tone reception.
 This assignment shall be a programmable function.
 Each IP speaker location or common zone shall be programmed in software and shall be able to belong to any combination of software defined zones.

 Basis of design for the IP speakers shall be non-plenum rated.
-However, Contractor shall supply plenum-rated, where required.
+However, supply plenum-rated, where required.
 Contractor may propose an all plenum-rated solution.

 Provide a contact that shall detect a closed/open switch activity that may be programed to trigger a function such as strobe, panic, or other urgent message.